-RMS provides to Allocation:
+RMS provides the following to Allocation:

-- Foundation Data This information is essential to all areas of Oracle Retail Allocation including valid locations to allocate to and from, location groupings, valid merchandise hierarchies to allocate within, etc. - Item Allocations are generated at the item location level so it is necessary that the Allocation application understand what items and item/locations are eligible in the system. - Purchase Order One of the sources from which a user allocates from is Purchase Orders.
-Oracle Retail Allocation relies on RMS to provide Purchase Order information. - Transfer One of the sources from which a user allocates from is Transfers.
-Oracle Retail Allocation relies on RMS to provide Transfer information. - BOL One of the sources from which a user allocates is a bill of lading.
-Oracle Retail Allocation relies on RMS to provide BOL information.
+- Foundation Data-This information is essential to all areas of Oracle Retail Allocation including valid locations to allocate to and from, location groupings, valid merchandise hierarchies to allocate within, etc. - Item-Allocations are generated at the item location level so it is necessary that the Allocation application understand what items and item/locations are eligible in the system. - Purchase Order-One of the sources from which a user allocates from is Purchase Orders.
+Oracle Retail Allocation relies on RMS to provide Purchase Order information. - Transfer-One of the sources from which a user allocates from is Transfers.
+Oracle Retail Allocation relies on RMS to provide Transfer information. - BOL-One of the sources from which a user allocates is a bill of lading.
+Oracle Retail Allocation relies on RMS to provide BOL information. - ASN-One of the sources from which a user allocates from is an ASN.
+Oracle Retail Allocation relies on RMS to provide ASN information. - Inventory-In order to determine the correct need at an item location level before performing an allocation the application needs visibility to the current on-hand inventory at each location being allocated to.
+Oracle Retail Allocation relies on RMS to provide Inventory information at the item/location level. - Shipping Information-One of the sources which the Oracle Retail Allocation application allocates from is an Advance Shipment Notice (ASN).
+Oracle Retail Allocation relies on RMS to provide ASN information.

-- ASN One of the sources from which a user allocates from is an ASN.
-Oracle Retail Allocation relies on RMS to provide ASN information. - Inventory In order to determine the correct need at an item location level before performing an allocation the application needs visibility to the current on-hand inventory at each location being allocated to.
-Oracle Retail Allocation relies on RMS to provide Inventory information at the item/location level. - Shipping Information One of the sources which the Oracle Retail Allocation application allocates from is an Advance Shipment Notice (ASN).
-Oracle Retail Allocation relies on RMS to provide ASN information. - Sales Information Oracle Retail Allocation uses historical sales, forecast sales, and plan in order to determine the need at an item/location level for an allocation.
-Oracle Retail Allocation interfaces this information in from external planning system to an allocation table.
+Sales Information-Oracle Retail Allocation uses historical sales, forecast sales, and plan in order to determine the need at an item/location level for an allocation.
+Oracle Retail Allocation relies on RMS to provide sales information, on RDF to provide forecast information, and Assortment Planning (or external planning system) to provide plan information.

-Allocation provides to RMS:
+Allocation provides the following to RMS:

-- Allocations Once an allocation has been moved to Approved or Reserved status the allocation is written to RMS tables to give visibility to the allocation results. - Purchase Orders created by "What-If" process in Allocation If the user selects the "What-if" option when creating an allocation the allocation is created based on current need and then have RMS build a Purchase Order from the allocation to fulfill the need.
+- Allocations-Once an allocation has been moved to Approved or Reserved status the allocation is written to RMS tables to give visibility to the allocation results. - Purchase Orders created by "What-If" process in Allocation-If the user selects the "What-if" option when creating an allocation the allocation is created based on current need and then have RMS build a Purchase Order from the allocation to fulfill the need.
 Oracle Retail Allocation uses an RMS API to build the purchase order in RMS.